robertoeg97/Ray-Tracer/README.md

 This project relies on the mmap functionality to enable multithreading.
 As a result, it will not be compatible with non-Unix operating systems.

-The image that is generated is specified by the scene drawn in main.cpp

 ### Cloning

 1. In  a terminal, navigate to the directory where you would like to clone the project.